 WSW was an early proponent of hand papermaking.
 The program began in the late 1970’s with a production mill that produced stationeries, diaries, sketchbooks and ephemera.
 In 1996 WSW closed the production mill in order to focus on experimenting with nontraditional fibers for hand papermaking and developed ArtFarm.
 Over 100 different plant fibers have been grown, gleaned, and tested for their use in creative papermaking.
 The ArtFarm program is central to all of WSW’s arts education programs.

 Our internship program began as a way to support the Summer Art Institute instructors, but quickly these talented young artists became integral to the daily operations of the studios.
 In 1999 a neighboring derelict house was purchased and renovated as permanent housing for interns and additional visiting artists.
 WSW’s internship program is more competitive than most graduate schools.
 More than 150 recent art school graduates have received housing and a stipend for periods of six months and longer, working alongside the staff and visiting artists while maintaining a studio practice of their own.

 In 1985, WSW developed an arts education program that has become a model of studio-based learning.
 Hands-on Art invites students from fourth grade through high school to come and work as artists with artists in a series of day-long sessions in each of our studios.
 Through Hands-on Art, over 6,000 public school students have come to work in the studios.

-Today, thirty years later, each of the four founding women artists are still very much involved in the day-to-day operation of the studios.
-Together with a vibrant new generation of staff, WSW continues to refine its programs and studios so that we may continue to provide the finest opportunities for artists from across the country and, increasingly, around the world.
+Today, each of the four founding women artists remain involved in the life of the studios.
+Together with a vibrant new generation of staff, WSW continues to refine its programs and studios in order to provide the finest opportunities for artists from across the country and, increasingly, around the world.